UCL University College was founded 1 August 2018 after the merger between Business Academy Lillebaelt and University College Lillebaelt.

 1 ECTS equals a student workload of an estimated 25-27 hours, including individual preparation, group work, attending lectures, presentations and exams.
 Thus, a week is usually counted as 1.5 ECTS, but due to differences in the organisation of programmes it may be more or less.

 Students receive certificates or other types of documentation for all completed courses.
-All students who complete a full degree or a diploma programme receive a Diploma Supplement in English (link til UCL siden vedr.
-Diploma Supplement).
+All students who complete a diploma programme receive a Diploma Supplement in English.

 If you want to learn more about accreditation and quality assurance in Denmark, please visit the National Student Guide at studyindenmark.dk where you can download the guide.